onginas/SDPG-Agent/README.md

 		* file with base function for each agent

 	* SDPG_agent.py
-		*file with DDPG Agent with functions
+		*file with SDPG Agent with functions

 	* randomProcess.py
 		*file with Orstein-Uhlenbeck process for adding noise